Autonomous Decision-making

 Pillar 1: Bias and Fairness

 Picture this: two identical résumés, except one has a traditionally ethnic-sounding name.
 The AI-driven hiring system picks the other.
-That’s not just bad optics—it’s algorithmic bias.
-Training AI on flawed data is like seasoning soup with spoiled ingredients; no matter how sophisticated the model, the results reek.
-Just ask applicants who’ve been auto-rejected by loan bots trained on skewed credit history (Pro tip: Diverse datasets reduce this risk—but few companies invest in them).
+That’s not just bad optics, it’s algorithmic bias in action.
+Training AI on flawed data is like seasoning soup with spoiled ingredients.
+No matter how sophisticated the model, the results reek.
+Ask applicants who’ve been auto-rejected by loan bots trained on skewed credit history.
+Diverse datasets reduce this risk.
+Few companies invest in them.

 Pillar 2: Transparency and Explainability